marymar/vue-harry-potter-quiz-workshop/workshop-steps/step2.md

 <style></style>
 ```

-It doesn’t provide any meaningful output.
-Let us put some text within the `<div>` containers, to see when we are using it, we can see the output on the screen.
+This doesn’t provide any meaningful output, but let's put some text within the `<div>` containers, and see when we are using it what it will output on the screen.

 ```html
 <template>